bhuwan-19/ALPR/README.md

         python3 main.py
     ```

-## Appendix
+## Note

-If you want to train the Yolo model and the handwritten recognition model, please read the following instructions.
+If you want to train the Yolov3 model and the handwritten recognition model, please read the following instructions.

 - Training Yolo model